 There is no best single broth type.
-If making homemade broth from scratch, we suggest using a diverse mix of bones from beef, chicken, and fish.
+If making homemade broth from scratch, we suggest using a diverse mix of bones from beef, chicken and fish.
 See our post on broth recipes for making hearty and all-natural broth.

-Bone broth also lasts upwards of week in the fridge, so no need to make a new batch every day.
+Bone broth also lasts upwards of a week in the fridge, so no need to make a new batch every day.

-If even making broth occasionally is too much of an undertaking, then we suggest taking a supplement like Total Bone Broth.
+If making broth occasionally is too much of an undertaking, we suggest taking a supplement like Total Bone Broth.
 This product provides an on-the-go solution for folks that don’t have the time to spare in a kitchen.
 Feel free to mix and match between real broth soup and supplements.

 Here’s the bottom line: However you approach the process, a bone broth cleanse is a relatively easy and inexpensive way to improve yourhealth.
 You’ll feel the difference in your mind and body and slap yourself silly for not thinking of it before.